What is it called when chromosomes fail to separate during meiosis?

 When chromosomes fail to separate during meiosis This is known as quizlet?

 What is a nondisjunction?
 Nondisjunction refers to the failure of pairs of chromosomes or sister chromatids to separate during meiosis or mitosis.

-What happens when a chromatids fail to separate during cell division?
+What is will happen if cells fail to separate properly during cell division?